cmake-basis/BASIS/doc/quickstart.rst

     basis_add_library(moda SHARED moda.cxx)

-Create a sub-project that uses the Library
+Create a Sub-project that uses the Library
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~